 The medieval city of Kathmandu was earlier known as Kantipur in the olden days.
 Together with Patan and Bhaktapur, it was one of the three major Malla kingdoms inside the valley.

-After the Gorkha King Prithvi Narayan Shah wrested power from the Malla Kings, Kathmandu became the power centre.
-The king ruled over the country from the palace at Basantapur Durbar Square and till today Kathmandu has remained the centre of power of the whole nation.
+After the Gorkha King Prithvi Narayan Shah wrested power from the Malla Kings, Kathmandu became the power center.
+The king ruled over the country from the palace at Basantapur Durbar Square and till today Kathmandu has remained the center of power of the whole nation.

 The pagoda roofed Taleju Temple, Hanuman Dhoka Palace, Nau Talle Durbar, Kumari Bahal (House of the Living Goddess) and courtyards with intricate stone, wood and metal works are some of the gems of this medieval durbar square.